josephg/sharedb/docs/WireProtocol.md

 - **Get Ops**: Get historical operations for the specified document
 - **Snapshot**: Get a snapshot of the document at its current version

+### Hello

+For now, this packet simply consists of a one byte protocol version number.
+If the version numbers don't match, the connection is dropped.

+The client needs to send this packet immediately upon connecting.
+The server will respond in kind.
+This exchange must happen before any other packets are sent.
+(Though obviously, neither the client nor the server needs to wait on the hello packet being received before sending further messages).

 ### Open